inductiva/inductiva/tutorials/simulators/DualSPHysics.md

    ```

 2. **Wait**:
-   Wait for the simulation to complete and download the output files:
+   Wait for the simulation to complete:
    ```python
    task.wait()
    ```
+   > Note: The `wait()` method will block the execution of the script until the
+   simulation is completed.
+This is useful for scripts that need to perform
+   additional actions after the simulation completes.

 3. **Terminate Machine**:
    After the simulation completes, terminate the machine group: